FTIC Placement Testing PERT

 Students in these groups must take the PERT:

 • Non-exempt students who took a placement examination more than two years ago but never enrolled into a Florida public postsecondary institution.
-Students must complete the PERT refresh program before retesting.
+Students must complete the PERT Diagnostic program before retesting

-• Non-exempt students who studied ESOL in high school or completed a portion of high school in a country where English is not the only official language are required to:
+• Non-exempt students who studied ESOL in high school or completed a portion of high school in a country where English is not the only official language are required to take PERT, ACCUPLACER, ACT or SAT

-• Complete the Level of English Proficiency (ESL/LOEP) test in addition to completing the timed writing sample if PERT, ACT, ACCUPLACER or SAT scores are not college ready;
+• If PERT, ACT, ACCUPLACER or SAT scores are not college ready, student needs to complete the Level of English Proficiency (ESL/LOEP) test in addition to completing the timed writing sample.

-• Score at ESL/LOEP, EAP Intermediate (EAP 400) level to take PERT math test;
+• Students who score at LOEP, EAP Intermediate (EAP 400) level are eligible to take PERT math test;

-• Complete EAP sequence without retaking the PERT/LOEP.
-After starting the sequence, students may retake after two years' absence from sequence for advancement purposes.
+• Students must complete their EAP sequence without retaking the PERT/LOEP.
+Re-admitted students may retake after two years' absence from sequence for advancement purposes.

 PERT Exemptions